How are Accredited Exercise Physiologists different?

-An Accredited Exercise Physiologist usually provides services (but not limited to) such as prescribing exercise to help manage chronic medical conditions and chronic injury, improve mobility and muscle strength including falls prevention, exercise and lifestyle support for those at risk of chronic disease, rehabilitation following injury or surgery (most likely after physiotherapy intervention) and health education and support to enhance wellbeing.
+An Accredited Exercise Physiologist usually provides services (but not limited to) such as prescribing exercise to help manage chronic medical conditions and chronic pain, improve mobility and muscle strength including falls prevention, exercise and lifestyle support for those at risk of chronic disease, rehabilitation following injury or surgery (most likely after physiotherapy intervention) and health education and support to enhance wellbeing.

 How are AEPs different from Personal Trainers?